LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 subscript WRMS on norms in the remainder of this section.

-Additionally, for problems involving a non-identity mass matrix, :math:`M\ne I`, the units of equation :eq:`IMEX_IVP` may differ from the units of the solution :math:`y`.
+Additionally, for problems involving a non-identity mass matrix, :math:`M\ne I`, the units of equation :eq:`ARKODE_IMEX_IVP` may differ from the units of the solution :math:`y`.
 In this case, we may additionally construct a :index:`residual weight vector`,

 .. math::
    w_i = \Big(RTOL\cdot \left| \big(M(t_{n-1})\, y_{n-1}\big)_i \right| + ATOL'_i\Big)^{-1},
-   :label: RWT
+   :label: ARKODE_RWT

 where the user may specify a separate absolute residual tolerance value or array, :math:`ATOL'`.
-The choice of weighting vector used in any given norm is determined by the quantity being measured: values having "solution" units use :eq:`EWT`, whereas values having "equation" units use :eq:`RWT`.
-Obviously, for problems with :math:`M=I`, the solution and equation units are identical, in which case the solvers in ARKODE will use :eq:`EWT` when computing all error norms.
+The choice of weighting vector used in any given norm is determined by the quantity being measured: values having "solution" units use :eq:`ARKODE_EWT`, whereas values having "equation" units use :eq:`ARKODE_RWT`.
+Obviously, for problems with :math:`M=I`, the solution and equation units are identical, in which case the solvers in ARKODE will use :eq:`ARKODE_EWT` when computing all error norms.

-.. _Mathematics.Adaptivity:
+.. _ARKODE.Mathematics.Adaptivity:

 Time step adaptivity
 =======================